tharroun/TAH-ROBOT/README.md

 ## To-do list

 ### Construction
-- Add the super-structure and cover
-- Add mmounting bracket for the touch screen
-- Attach the pan-tilt servo to the super-structure
-- What is the deadtime for the 520 motor?

 ### Programming
-- Control program
+- Drive
-    - Remove the logger and add a text window to show messages
+    - Need to add text messages to the
     - Add a button and label to monitor wheel speeds
     - Include a PID control adjustment tool
-- Motor control
+- Motors
+    - What is the deadtime for the 520 motor?
     - Test using the YB speed control
     - Failing that, make my own speed control tuner using PWM
-- Pan-tilt
+- Servos
-    - Write pan tilt control SDK
+    - How to find the max/min of the servo?
+    - How to re-center the servos?